Research Grants

 Concept papers are reviewed by a subcommittee of the board.
 This subcommittee includes lay as well as medical professionals.

-You should expect to receive word on the outcome of the review by the end of June or December.
+You should expect to receive word on the outcome of the review in accordance with the application announcement posted on the Pediatric Research> Research Grants> HOW TO APPLY Tab.

 Yes.
 Only the Principal Investigator (the applicant) can invite team members using the application’s “Invitations” feature.
 See the invitation instruction sheet on the “How to Apply” page.